 At a party when everyone gathers in the kitchen, this is an example of when everyone congregates in the kitchen.

-Origin: < L congregatus, pp. of congregare, to congregate < com-, together + gregare, to collect into a flock, gather ; from grex, a flock: see gregarious
+Origin: ; from Classical Latin congregatus, past participle of congregare, to congregate ; from com-, together plush gregare, to collect into a flock, gather ; from grex, a flock: see gregarious

 tr. & intr.v. con·gre·gat·ed, con·gre·gat·ing, con·gre·gates

 - Involving a group: congregate living facilities for senior citizens.